LOGISTICS FOR COMMENCEMENT WEEKEND – May 16-18, 2014

 - Songs by the Ambassachords

-- Presentation of the Edward R. Murrow Award for Excellence in the conduct of public diplomacy to Gloria Berbena, Public Affairs Officer at the US Interests Section in Havana
+- Presentation of the Edward R. Murrow Award for Excellence in Public Diplomacy

-- Presentation of the Stewart Prize to an outstanding first-year Fletcher student
+- Presentation of the Robert B. Stewart Prize to an outstanding first-year Fletcher student

-- Presentation of the Gullion Prize to an outstanding second-year Fletcher student
+- Presentation of the Edmund A. Gullion Prize to an outstanding second-year Fletcher student

-- Presentation of the Leo Gross Prize to an outstanding student of international law
+- Presentation of the Leo Gross Prize to a student who has excelled in the law-related courses at Fletcher

 - Presentation of class gifts